Choquequirao to Machu Picchu

 The third day we will spend the whole morning wandering around Choquequirao, taking the time most groups do not have.
 This is a very important Inca site and there are many aspects to it – houses, terraces, temples, platforms, waterfalls, plazas, staircases, waterways and more !
 We end our visit to KB’s personal favorite, the Llamas or “llamitas”

 Only uncovered from between 2003 to 2005, this stone architectural masterpiece occupies an entire mountainside, and has dozens of 2 meter tall terraces featuring life-sized llamas made up of white stones, set into the vertical faces of the terracing.
 The whole effect is one that has to be seen to believed, and like all Inca sites is best seen from afar and above.
 We will make a short hike to a lookout platform where we can get the best view of this impressive piece of Incan work.

 We will then pack up and hike up and over the mountain of Choquechirau to end up at our campsite near another Incan site called Pinchinuyoq, which was likely satellite housing for the workers constructing the main site.
 It features the usual impressive array of corn producing “andenes”, or terraces.
-The next morning we make a steep climb down to the hot canyon of the White River, followed by an equally steep and warm climb up the other side to the beautiful hillside camping spot of Maizales.
+The next morning on Day 4 we make a steep climb down to the hot canyon of the White River, followed by an equally steep and warm climb up the other side to the beautiful hillside camping spot of Maizales.
 Here we will spend our fourth night with a well earned early rest and hearty meal !
 There are great views from our campsite of the surrounding mountains and part of Choquechirau itself.